zachwhaley/zachwhaley.github.io/_posts/2015-06-05-cvs-with-git.md

 title: CVS with Git
 ---

-I'm working on a project in CVS (What! that's ancient; I know, right?) and to say the least it sucks ass.
+I'm working on a project in CVS (What! that's ancient; I know, right?) and to say the least, it sucks ass.

 Lemme take a few words to say CVS is really annoying.